DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.md

 \|Engine Driver\|, \|WiThrottle\|, and \|JMRi\|.

-For other throttle options, refer to the `/ex-commandstation/advanced-setup/controllers`{.interpreted-text role="doc"} page for further information on choosing a throttle, and you can also refer to the `/throttles/index`{.interpreted-text role="doc"}
-section for more information on the various throttle options available.
+For other throttle options, refer to the `/ex-commandstation/advanced-setup/controllers` page for further information on choosing a throttle, and you can also refer to the `/throttles/index` section for more information on the various throttle options available.

 ## What to expect to learn from stage 1